 Residents invited to have their say on Forest of Dean District Council budget

-Cabinet Member for Finance, Cllr Richard Leppington, said,
+Cabinet Member for Finance, Cllr Andy Moore, said:

-The District Council only receives 10% of the total council tax bill residents pay, which is split between the district council, county council, police and fire service.
+The District Council receives only 9% of the total council tax bill residents pay, which is split between the district council, county council, police, and fire service.
 Residents can see the exact split in their council tax bill.

-As well as continuing to provide its services, the Council will also be supporting the Levelling Up projects with the regeneration of Five Acres, the new enterprise education facility at Hartpury University and College and the regeneration and redevelopment of facilities in Cinderford.
+As well as continuing to provide its services, the Council will also be supporting the Forest of Dean Levelling Up projects, with the regeneration of Five Acres, the new enterprise education facility at Hartpury University and College and the regeneration and redevelopment of facilities in Cinderford.

-To pay for the budget the Council is proposing to raise council tax by 10p a week for a band D property.
+To pay for the budget the Council is proposing to raise council tax by under 12p a week for a band D property.